 We do have bits and pieces of a less complacent, more challenging Alexandrian literary culture.
 Among the most fascinating of them is the poem by one Lycophron that is entitled simply Alexandria.
-A work of 1474 lines that has come down to us intact, its theme is hardly unusual for the time: it tells how the Homeric heroes and their descendants fared after the Trojan War, and how their spirit and possibly their bloodlines were resurrected in the person of Alexander the Great.
-But, rather than ancient poetry, it reads like nothing so much as a work of literary Modernism from the twentieth century AD, being replete with obscure vocabulary and convoluted literary and historical references about which scholars continue to argue to this day; it would seem that Lycophron was the ancient world’s T.S.
-Eliot, the Alexandria his The Waste Land.
+A work of 1474 lines that has come down to us intact, its theme is hardly unusual for the time: it tells how the Homeric heroes and their descendants fared after the Trojan War, and how their spirit was resurrected in the person of Alexander the Great.
+But, rather than ancient poetry, it reads like nothing so much as a work of Modernism from the twentieth century, being replete with obscure vocabulary and convoluted literary and historical references about which scholars continue to argue to this day; it would seem that Lycophron was the ancient world’s T.S.
+Eliot, Alexandria his The Waste Land.
 Small wonder that he was given the epithet “the Obscure.”

-The poet named Callimachus seems equally unmoored from his own time when read today.
+The poet named Callimachus — the same who organized the Library of Alexandria’s collection to relieve the bursting brains of the librarians — seems equally unmoored from his own time when read today.
 In a literary milieu best known for its obsession with the epic, he was a dedicated miniaturist, determined to wring the maximum value out of every syllable: “A big book,” he wrote, “is a big evil.”
 His poetry, a fair amount of which has survived, is shot through with a subtle but often caustic wit.
 Consider this epigram, a dialog involving a visitor to the grave of a fellow named Charidas:

 Tell me, is Charidas buried here?

 “If it’s the son of Arimmas you mean, he’s here.”

 “I’ve given you the truth.
 If you prefer a pleasantry, beef’s a penny a pound in Hades.”